Skip to content

 Raspberry Pi Imager - click Write

-1. Confirm you are happy to erase the card and proceed.
+1. Confirm you’re happy to erase the card and proceed.

 Raspberry Pi Imager - confirm and agree